 Per gave up teaching men’s naked yoga after ten years of doing so and went on to study and teach other yoga styles and practice somatic bodywork.
 He continues to evolve.
 The Windy City Men’s Naked Yoga that he founded was taken on by Lance Haugland and flourishes today with several classes a week, most at full capacity of about 20 male bodies.
 The men who attend are committed to the practice of yoga.
 They are mostly but not exclusively gay.
 Sexual advances in class are not tolerated.
 In fact, one of the advantages of naked yoga is to disassociate nudity from sex.
 Lance has tried to include a co-ed (every body naked) class, but as yet it has not taken off like the all-men’s classes.
 He also offers bi-weekly naked partner yoga class, but you must bring your own partner.

-Naked yoga is not just a gay thing since there are women’s and co-ed classes.
+Many straight men think that naked yoga is a gay thing.
+It obviously isn’t since since there are women’s and co-ed classes.
 Naked Yoga USA, which has its own studio in Tempe, AZ and has expanded to other cities, offers classes for men, women, co-ed, and private lessons.
-But gay men are attracted to naked yoga because of their attraction to other male bodies.
+But certainly gay men are attracted to men’s naked yoga classes because of their attraction to other male bodies.
 This is not just a sexual attraction.
 They enjoy the beauty of the male body.
 They relish the opportunity to share their homosexuality openly with others.
-There are sometimes issues about body shame (and shaming) among gay men that need to be overcome.
+There are sometimes issues about body shame (and shaming) also among gay men that need to be overcome.
 Learning to accept every body and to be non-judgmental in yoga class is a good start.
-Many gay men want to take care of their own bodies.
+Many gay men want to take care of their bodies.
 Many are into fitness and hang out in gyms.
 Some find their way into yoga classes.
-Not surprisingly, naked yoga classes “spring up” in urban communities where gay men live and associate.
-This contributes to the numerical growth of naked yoga classes.
+Not surprisingly, naked yoga classes “spring up” in urban communities where many gay men live and associate.
+This contributes to the numerical growth of urban naked yoga classes.

-It needs to be emphasized that while naked men’s yoga classes might attract gay men, they are not exclusively gay.
+However, it needs to be emphasized that while naked men’s yoga classes might attract gay men, the classes are not exclusively gay.
 As I said above, us straight men are also welcomed and warmly embraced.
 And there does tend to be embracing before and after class (but only if one is comfortable with it).
+It’s a good opportunity for straight men to hug gay men (or other straight men) and overcome homophobia.

 I’m not enough of a seer to say whether naked yoga is a just a fad.
 At the moment classes for men and women and both sexes are multiplying in various cities and they seem to be filling a need that exists for a variety of reasons, perhaps not least the need of modern people to return to their bodies, to become comfortable in their skins, and to accept their own body and the bodies of other people.
 I also dare say that, like the naga sadhus, nakedness can be a powerful spiritual experience.
 It’s not surprising that Per Erez had rabbis, ministers, and priests in his class, even though some worried that they would be discovered by their congregants.
 But nakedness in the presence of God is a powerful form of spirituality.
 See Frank Answers About Being Naked Before God.)
 Yoga, especially Tantra, demonstrates that spirituality does not have to be disembodied.

 Why are men so concerned about getting erections?
 It is a natural response of the male body to physical and mental stimulation.
 We even get erections in our sleep.
 It’s a symbol of male vitality — the instrument used in procreation.
-Well let me tell you that erections are not much of a problem for men doing naked yoga.
+Let me assure you that erections are not much of a problem for men doing naked yoga.
 Yogis are focused on the poses.
-But the naga sadhu in the photo below this article shows what summoning prana (energy) can do.
+But the naga sadhu in the photo below shows what summoning prana (energy) can do.
 He shows off his erection to the public.
 There’s nothing shameful about erections, even though propriety requires containing this energy and saving it, as best we can, for appropriate occasions and places.

-There are two options for naked yoga I have not mentioned .
-One is doing it at home.
+I have focused on naked yoga classes.
+But there is nothing that prevents yogis from practicing naked in private.
 Yoga teachers encourage home practice along with group practice.
-Doing naked yoga at home can serve various purposes.
+Doing naked yoga at home can serve several purposes.
 It can give one a sense of what it feels like to practice yoga unencumbered by clothes.
 It can encourage someone to try naked yoga in a class.
-It can provide an option where naked yoga classes are not available.
+And it can provide an option where naked yoga classes are not available.
 I recommend it.

-The other option is to do naked yoga outdoors in nature.
-This probably requires some boldness.
+Another option for individual practice is to do naked yoga outdoors in nature.
+I mentioned above naked yoga outdoor retreats.
+Doing naked yoga outdoors as an individual requires some boldness.
 Obviously you would have to find a secluded place (unless you were doing yoga on a clothing optional beach).
 Alan, a teacher in Yoga in Motion, found a pond where a crow could perch.

 These two yogis went up in the mountains where they would get a good view but not too many people would get a view of them.

-It seems fitting to end this article on naked yoga with savasana scenes.
+It seems fitting to end this article on naked yoga with a savasana scene.

 Namaste, Frank Senn